 - If the lamb is not fork tender, cover again with foil and place back into the oven, checking half hourly until cooked.

 - Once cooked, if you like crispy lamb skin increase the oven temperature to 200C/180C fan, gas mark 6 and place the lamb back into the oven, leaving the foil off.
 Cook for 20-30 minutes, until you have golden, crispy skin.

 - As soon as it is cooked remove the lamb from the oven.

 - Take the lamb out of the pan and place on a board, or platter, cover in foil to rest for 30-40 minutes.
 Enough time to finish the roast potatoes in the oven!

 - To serve, pull the lamb apart into chunks, using 2 forks.

 - Because this Slow Roasted Lamb Shoulder tastes so mouth-wateringly good, you’ll be back for seconds – so maybe roasting two shoulders of lamb wouldn’t be such a bad idea after all 😉.

 Whatever you do this Easter, I’d encourage you to take a moment to think about why we celebrate it – see Important Stuff.

 If you have enjoyed this Slow Roasted Lamb Shoulder you may also like these recipes:

 Because I find cooking a roast dinner fairly easy, I often make it when we have friends for dinner.
-Since a few extra roast potatoes will make any meal go further it is ideal for last minute guest invites.
+While a few extra roast potatoes make any meal go further, it is ideal for last minute guest invites.
 Yet I know that some people really struggle with the timing.